manassaloi/manassaloi.github.io/_posts/2025-07-19-openevidence-info-overload-playbook.markdown

 - The content they rely on has clear, authoritative sources like medical journals for doctors or SEC filings for financial analysts.
 - Professionals need fast, actionable answers embedded directly into their existing workflows, rather than standalone tools.

-Let’s walk through a few industries ready for their own OpenEvidence:
+A few industries that ready for their own OpenEvidence:
 - Legal professionals constantly sift through millions of court rulings and regulations.
 Just missing one new precedent could tank a case.
 Companies like Harvey.ai and Lexis+ AI have emerged to tackle this.
 - Finance analysts face a relentless barrage: over two million Reuters stories a year, thousands of earnings calls, SEC filings dropping constantly.
 Time is money in trading.
 - Cybersecurity teams get hit with over 100 new software vulnerabilities per day.
 Delaying just one security patch might lead to catastrophic breaches.